ACTIVE ADVANTAGE

 INDUSTRY RECOGNITION

-Our Morningstar Medalist highly rated muni SMAs combine tax-efficient portfolio design with high-quality bond selection, aiming to deliver robust strategies tailored to investor goals.
+Our muni SMAs combine tax-efficient portfolio design with high-quality bond selection, aiming to deliver robust strategies tailored to investor goals.
 Download the factsheets to learn more.

-Morningstar Medalist RatingTM as of 6/30/25 for Capital Group Long and Short Municipal SMA Composites and 6/2/25 for the Intermediate Municipal SMA Composite.
+Morningstar Medalist RatingTM as of 4/27/26 for the Intermediate Municipal SMA Composite.
 The Morningstar Medalist Rating is a forward-looking assessment assigned by Morningstar’s research analysts.
 It reflects their qualitative evaluation of an investment strategy’s potential to outpace its category benchmark over a full market cycle on a risk-adjusted basis and net of fees.
 Morningstar bases its ratings on three key pillars — People, Parent and Process — alongside a fee assessment.
-The Medalist Rating does not reference a specific time period but is based on qualitative and select quantitative data through 2025, respectively.
+The Medalist Rating does not reference a specific time period but is based on qualitative and select quantitative data through April 27, 2026.
 Capital Group has paid Morningstar a licensing fee to access and publish its ratings data.

 Note: Some options are subject to account minimums and/or Capital Group approval.